Stretch (rapper): November 1994 shooting

 No strong evidence emerged to implicate Stretch in the crime.
 Publicly responding, Stretch contended, "Pac's saying all this shit in the interview, like, 'I thought that Stretch was gonna fight.
 He was towering over them.'
 Now, that nigga know I ain't never going out like no bitch.
 But I ain't dumb.
 I ain't got no gun, what the fuck am I supposed to do?
 I might be towering over niggas, but I ain't towering over no slugs."

 Some reporting suggested forensics evidence that Tupac had shot himself.
 Stretch offered, "Me personally, I only heard one shot. ...
 Tupac got shot trying to go for his shit.
 He tried to go for his gun, and he made a mistake on his own.
 But I'll let him tell the world that. ...
 He tried to turn around and pull the joint out real quick, but niggas caught him.
 Grabbed his hand when it was by his waist."

 Bill Courtney, retired New York Police Department officer, once with its infamous "Hip-Hop Squad," suggested that the stickup answered Tupac's comments, published in New York's Daily News, about Jimmy Henchman's associate Haitian Jack, big in the Queens nightlife scene and criminal underworld.
-Haitain Jack and two other men had been indicted with Tupac for the November 1993 sexual assault on a woman in Tupac's hotel room, whereby Tupac was convicted on December 1, 1994.
+Haitian Jack and two other men had been indicted with Tupac for the November 1993 sexual assault on a woman in Tupac's hotel room, whereby Tupac was convicted on December 1, 1994.

 By then, Haitian Jack had taken a misdemeanor plea deal for no jail time, and the newspaper published Tupac's gripe.
 The onetime "Hip-Hop Squad" officer hazards, "A message was being sent to him not to name-drop."
 Jimmy Henchman has since commented, "Nobody came to rob you.
 They came to discipline you."

-On June 15, 2011, the day before what would have been Tupac's 40th birthday, Dexter Isaac, imprisoned for murder, sent from Brooklyn's Metropolitan Detention Center to AllHipHop.com a confession.
-Isaac stated that he had been one of the men who in November 1994 robbed and shot Tupac at Jimmy Henchman's behest.